Invariant Aggregator for Defending against Federated Backdoor Attacks

 We briefly summarize our setup and report more details in Appendix \ref{appendix: experimental setup}.

-\textbf{Metrics.} Our experiments employ two metrics: the main task accuracy (Acc$_\mathrm{M}$) estimated on the benign samples and the backdoor task accuracy (Acc$_\mathrm{B}$) over backdoor samples.
-A defense is designed to reduce the model's accuracy on backdoor task and maintain the utility on the main task.
+\textbf{Metrics.} We employ two metrics: the main task accuracy (Acc) estimated on the benign samples and the backdoor attack success rate (ASR) measured by the accuracy over backdoor samples.

 \textbf{Datasets.} The visual data of the object detection task and text data of the sentiment analysis task are from CIFAR-10 \citep{Krizhevsky2009LearningML, pmlr-v54-mcmahan17a} and Twitter \citep{Caldas2018LEAFAB}, respectively.
-Each phishing email data sample has 45 standardized numerical features of the sender that represent the sender reputation scores.
-A large reputation score may indicate a phishing email.
-The reputation scores come from peer-reviewers in a reputation system \citep{Jsang2007ASO}.
-The adversary may use malicious clients to manipulate the reputation.
+Each phishing email data sample has 45 standardized numerical features and binary labels (Appendix \ref{appendix: phishing dataset})

-\textbf{Federated Learning Setup.} We consider horizontal federated learning \citep{Kairouz2021AdvancesAO} where the clients share the same feature and label spaces.
-The number of clients are 100 for the three tasks.
-The server sample 20 clients at each round on the CIFAR-10 and phishing email experiments.
-We reduce the sampled client number to 15 on the Twitter experiment due to limited hardware memory.
+\textbf{Federated Learning Setup.} We consider horizontal federated learning \citep{Kairouz2021AdvancesAO} where the clients share the same feature and label spaces but non-i.i.d. data distributions.
+The number of clients is 100 for the three tasks.
+The server samples 20 clients at each round on the CIFAR-10 and phishing email experiments.
+Due to hardware memory limitations, we reduce the sampled client number to 15 with Twitter.

-\textbf{Backdoor Attack Setup.} The adversary employs the edge-case backdoor attack, where it selects the data samples with low marginal probability in their data distribution to create backdoor samples.
-The visual and text backdoor samples follow the previous work \citep{NEURIPS2020_b8ffa41d}.
+\textbf{Backdoor Attack Setup.} We adopt edge-case \citep{NEURIPS2020_b8ffa41d}, distributed \citep{Xie2020DBA}, and collude \citep{pmlr-v151-panda22a} backdoor strategies.
+The pixel, semantic visual, and text backdoor trigger follow the previous work \citep{NEURIPS2020_b8ffa41d, Xie2020DBA}.
 For the tabular data, we select the 38$^\mathrm{th}$ feature (reputation), whose value is 0 on most of the data samples.
-Then, we let the adversary manipulate the 38$^\mathrm{th}$ feature to 0.2 that has a low probability density on phishing emails and flip the label to non-phishing.
+Then, we let the adversary manipulate the 38$^\mathrm{th}$ feature to 0.2, which has a low probability density on phishing emails, and flip the label to non-phishing.

-The adversary can control 20\% clients on the CIFAR-10 and phishing email experiments and 10\% clients on the Twitter experiment.
-Section \ref{section: empirical results} explains the different experiment configurations.
-Such an adversary is considered strong in practice \citep{9833647}.
-We consider a strong adversary because defending against strong adversary yields robustness against weak adversary, whose effectiveness is already shown \citep{NEURIPS2020_b8ffa41d}.
-The adversary only uses backdoor samples during training.